lintje/lintje.dev/src/_posts/lintje-0-8-0.md

 layout: post
 title: "Lintje 0.8.0: Color by default, options file and more hints!"
 date: 2022-08-01
-description: "Lintje is now available in a small Docker image for easier portability.
-This release also contains minor rule improvements."
+description: "This Lintje release turns on color by default!
+Configure Lintje with your own options file so you no longer have to specify the CLI options every time."
 ---

-This Lintje 0.8.0 release turns on color by default!
+This Lintje release turns on color by default!
 Configure how Lintje is called with [your own options file][options file] so you no longer have to specify the CLI options every time.
 There's also a new hint for adding `[skip ci]` to your commit message when only certain text files have been changed.

 Read the full list of changes below.